 Hello friends!
 If you feel hungry in Brazil, you already know that we have a multitude of different delicious dishes for you to try.
 But did you know that each category of food is usually served in a different type of restaurant?
-Today we are just going to study this, the different types of restaurants in Brazil.
-From snack bar to restaurant by the kilo, each restaurant option makes our mouths water!
+That’s exactly what we’ree going to learn about today: the different types of restaurants in Brazil.
+From snack bar to kilo restaurant, each option makes us drool!
+We will also check out some Michelin Star restaurants in Brazil, regarded as some of the best in the world!
 And if you have any doubts about vocabulary related to restaurant, you can always complement your studies with this other amazing Dica!

 Different Types of Restaurants in Brazil